 Srinivas Chandupatla (BITS Pilani)

-Tangus Koech (IEEE)
+Tangus Koech (Vice Chairman, IEEE)

 Tao Wang (CEO – Chengyi Semiconductors)